Kimame04/wtcl-code/readme.md

 ## Todo

-- Excel-based generation of all files, replacing `generate_combined.py` and `generate_veh.py`.
-Both files are considered deprecated.
 - Implement `click` for `timestamp`
+- Support for WTCCEX and Clio Cup mods

 ## Generate upgrades